Jaffe-/NESizer2/README.md

 Reading from the status register is done by sending the following instruction:

     LDA $4015		0xAD 0x15 0x40
+    STA $85		0x85 0x85

-After the three bytes are output (as described above), the Atmega waits for **PHI2** to go low and then high again.
-When this happens, the 6502 is in the last cycle of the `LDA $4015` instruction, where it reads from the APU status register.
-Even though the register is read internally in the IC, the 6502 still drives the buses, and so the value it reads from $4015 is visible on the databus.
-When this happens, **PORTD** on the Atmega is switched from output to input, and the databus value is stored. **PORTD** is then tri-stated and then switched back to output, and a NOP instruction opcode is put on the bus.
+The `LDA` instruction is put on the bus, and the fourth cycle is waited out.
+Then the `STA` instruction is sent, and the CPU waits for **PHI2** to go high during the third cycle.
+At this point **PORTD** is switched from output to input, and after two Atmega cycles, the value on the bus is read. **PORTD** is then switched back to output.